-Its world famous beauty lost its charm as it started to wear off in 11th century.
-Palace of Blachernae, originally consisted of a couple of mansions and extended in time, was built in modern day Ayvansaray district.
+Great Palace’s world famous beauty lost its charm as it started to wear off in 11th century.
+The Palace of Blachernae, which consisted of a few mansions and expanded over time, became more and more popular.

-Even though the Great Palace remained standing, some emperors such as Justinian II and Manuel I Komnenos preferred to live there.
-With its walls and pillars covered with reliefs, gold and silver; this palace was praised to the skies by historiographers of Byzantine period.
+Even though the Great Palace remained standing, some emperors such as Justinian II and Manuel I Komnenos preferred to live in the Palace of Blachernae.
+With its walls and pillars covered with reliefs, gold and silver; this new palace was praised to the skies by historiographers of Byzantine period.

 Yet, Palace of Blachernae was also affected by the plunder during Sack of Constantinople (1204) The magnificent throne that jewelled with precious stones in the palace was gone.